-Over the course of this study, there will be several ways the local business community can be involved.
-GSPC will be conducting interviews (both in person and via sample), public hearings, and other public engagement meetings.
-If your firm is contacted to provide input, we thank you for your participation.
+Over the course of this study, the local business community has been involved in several ways.
+GSPC conducted interviews (both in person and via sample), public hearings, and other public engagement meetings.
+If your firm has been contacted to provide input, we thank you for your participation.
 For any questions, comments, or other commentary you desire to provide, you may also email us at PHADisparityStudy@gspclaw.com

 ANECDOTAL EVIDENCE COLLECTION

 GSPC desires the participation of local business, civic, and trade organizations and their membership.
-Your organization may be contacted to participate.
 If you desire to meet with GSPC to discuss your organization’s perspective on working with Port Houston, contact us at PHADisparityStudy@gspclaw.com

-The Disparity Study will provide opportunity for feedback from business owners about experiences, both positive and negative, contracting with Port Houston.
+The Disparity Study has provided opportunities for feedback from business owners about experiences, both positive and negative, contracting with Port Houston.
 Anecdotal interviews are one on one interviews with business owners to discuss their experiences doing business with Port Houston or navigating business development in the region.

 This testimony can play a critical role in improving current programs.
-Beginning with our Informational meetings, scheduled for October 22nd, 2019, the Disparity Study anecdotal process will involve the completion of anecdotal interviews, public hearings and focus groups.
+Beginning with our Informational meeting, held on October 22nd, 2019, the Disparity Study anecdotal process involved the completion of anecdotal interviews, public hearings and focus groups.